chew-z/itunes.vim/README.md

 Just right now internet slowed down to [EDGE (check in Wikipedia if you are too young to know what it is)](https://en.wikipedia.org/wiki/Enhanced_Data_Rates_for_GSM_Evolution) - cause of rain and heavy wind during the night probably.

 Even pushing commits is hard.
 Hence the Offline option is default.

+I am iritated every time when I click on a track and nothing happens because online track cannot be downloaded.

+But on the other hand I can get excellent 4G if I drive 5 km to other beach.
+And generous package (like 20GB 4G and 20 GB at night) for a few $.

 [^4]: fzf has multiline select feature so we can create ad hoc playlists and play queues.
 I am thinking about it.